Investigating the Design Space of Diffusion Models for Speech Enhancement: Experimental setup

 \subsubsection{Stochasticity injected in reverse process}

 We fix the preconditioning parameters and the loss weighting as in the previous experiment.
 We also chose the cosine \cgls{sde}, since it was shown to provide superior performance in image generation compared to linear noise schedules~\cite{nichol2021improved,hoogeboom2023simple,kingma2023understanding}.
 To integrate the reverse process, we use either the \cgls{pc} sampler from Song et al.~\cite{song2021score}, which has been extensively used for speech enhancement~\cite{welker2022speech,richter2023speech,lemercier2023analysing,lay2023reducing,lemercier2023storm}, or the 2\textsuperscript{nd} order Heun-based sampler from the EDM framework~\cite{karras2022elucidating}.
+Pseudo-code for both samplers is provided in Alg.~\ref{alg:pc_sampler} and Alg.~\ref{alg:edm_sampler}.
 In the case of the \cgls{pc} sampler, the parameter controlling the amount of stochasticity injected in the reverse process is the step size of the annealed Langevin dynamics correction ${r}$.
-In the case of the EDM sampler, this is controlled by the parameter ${S_\mathrm{churn}}$.
-We vary ${r \inlinein [0, \verythinnegativespace 1]}$ when using the \cgls{pc} sampler and ${S_\mathrm{churn} \inlinein [0, \verythinnegativespace 20] \verythinnegativespace \cup \verythinnegativespace \{ \infty \}}$ when using the EDM sampler.
-Note that the EDM sampler algorithm clamps the amount of noise injected in the reverse process such that it does not exceed the amount of noise already present in the current diffusion state.
+In the case of the Heun-based sampler, this is controlled by the parameter ${S_\mathrm{churn}}$.
+We vary ${r \inlinein [0, \verythinnegativespace 1]}$ when using the \cgls{pc} sampler and ${S_\mathrm{churn} \inlinein [0, \verythinnegativespace 20] \verythinnegativespace \cup \verythinnegativespace \{ \infty \}}$ when using the Heun-based sampler.
+Note that the Heun-based sampler algorithm clamps the amount of noise injected in the reverse process such that it does not exceed the amount of noise already present in the current diffusion state.
 The clamping threshold increases with the number of sampling steps ${n_{\mathrm{steps}}}$.
 For the largest number of sampling steps ${n_{\mathrm{steps}} \inlineeq 64}$ considered in this study, the threshold is ${S_\mathrm{churn} \inlineeq 26.5}$, which is why we do not investigate ${S_\mathrm{churn}}$ values between 20 and ${\infty}$.
-The remaining parameters for the EDM sampler are empirically set to ${S_{\mathrm{noise}} \inlineeq 1}$, ${S_{\min} \inlineeq 0}$ and ${S_{\max} \inlineeq \infty}$ based on preliminary experiments.
-To the best of our knowledge, the EDM sampler has not been used for speech enhancement before, except in our previous study~\cite{gonzalez2023diffusion} where ${S_\mathrm{churn}}$ was fixed to ${\infty}$.
+The remaining parameters for the Heun-based sampler are empirically set to ${S_{\mathrm{noise}} \inlineeq 1}$, ${S_{\min} \inlineeq 0}$ and ${S_{\max} \inlineeq \infty}$ based on preliminary experiments.
+To the best of our knowledge, the Heun-based sampler has not been used for speech enhancement before, except in our previous study~\cite{gonzalez2024diffusion} where ${S_\mathrm{churn}}$ was fixed to ${\infty}$.
 For the \cgls{pc} sampler, we use a single corrector step as suggested in~\cite{richter2023speech}.
 This also ensures that the number of neural network evaluations is the same with both samplers for a fixed ${n_{\mathrm{steps}}}$.
 Note that while the effect of the step size ${r}$ on speech enhancement performance was investigated in~\cite{richter2023speech}, this was done with a fixed ${n_{\mathrm{steps}}}$.
 It is thus unclear if the optimal step size ${r}$ is the same for different ${n_{\mathrm{steps}}}$ values.
 Moreover, this was investigated in terms of \cgls{pesq} and \cgls{sisnr}, but not in terms of \cgls{estoi}.